inrupt/etl-tutorial/README.md

 1. Make a copy of the example user credentials Turtle file `resources/CredentialResource/User/example-user-credential.ttl` in the same directory.
-2. Rename the copied file using a simple naming convention such as `user-credential-<USER-NAME>.ttl`.
+2. Name the copied file using a simple naming convention such as `user-credential-<USER-NAME>.ttl`.
-3. Repeat this process, once for each user, filling in that user's 3rd-party API and Solid Pod credentials as appropriate for each user (if a user doesn't have credentials for a particular data source simply leave out those credentials, or provide empty string values - the ETL tool will skip that data source for that user).
+3. Repeat this process, once for each user, filling in that user's 3rd-party API and Solid Pod credentials as appropriate for each user (if a user doesn't have credentials for a particular data source simply leave out those credentials, or provide empty string values - our ETL application will skip that data source for that user).

-### Executing the ETL process
+### Executing the ETL application

 Make sure the project is successfully compiled to JavaScript: